 Few instruments can claim to be as versatile as the keyboard.
-So if you’re a musician that needs the flexibility to wield multiple instruments while only having the budget for one, this is probably your best option.
+So if you’re a musician who needs the flexibility to wield multiple instruments while only having the budget for one, this is probably your best option.
 Alternately, you might be a seasoned pianist who’s looking for a different sound experience without straying too far from familiar comforts.
 Again, the keyboard seems like a perfect choice.

 Does size matter?